beanxyz/demo/README.md

     a)  main.tf: main.tf file contains the terraform script to create necessary resources.
     b)  variables.tf: for declaring variables being used in the main script
     c)  terraform.tfvars: for defining/overriding the varibles
+    d)  out.tf:  output the alb dns name
-    d)  init_webserver.sh: User data script for launch config which installs & starts nginx server and creates mount points
+    e)  init_webserver.sh: User data script for launch config which installs & starts nginx server and creates mount points
+    f)  health_check.sh: a simple bash script to test URL status code

 # Prerequisites:

 1. AWS account
 2. IAM role with necessary permissions
 3. Terraform & AWS CLI configured on machine from which the scripts are to be run

+# Implement the terraform code:
+terraform init
+terraform plan
+terraform apply